google/codeworld/web/help/GuideUnit1.md

 (  (   )  (   )  )
 ~~~~~

-can be completed to form these nested circles:
+can be completed to form these nested rings:

 ***********************
 *   .--------------.